-Immunity tonic herbs boosts the immune system and guards against cold and flu’s and other viruses.
+Immunity tonic herbs boosts the immune system and guards against cold and flu’s and other viruses for optimum health and wellbeing.
 These tonic herbs are a blend of powerful anti viral herbs, that, when taken regularly, strengthens the immune system and overall well being.

 Astragalus - Astragalus is one of the most widely used immune tonifying herbs of Traditional Chinese Medicine.
 Studies have shown that Astragalus promotes anti body production and is also an antioxidant to neutralise free radicals in the body which cause sickness and disease and in particular is used as a lung tonic and may be helpful in increasing resistance against respiratory infections.